 Prof Igno Siebert

-Prof Siebert, proud partner of Aevitas Fertility Clinic since 2002, is internationally recognised for his expertise in endoscopic surgery, with a special interest in PCOS (polycystic ovarian syndrome).
+Prof Siebert, proud partner of AevitasFertility Clinic since 2002, is internationally recognised for his expertise as endometriosis specialist and gynaecological endoscopic surgeon.
+He also has a special interest in PCOS (polycystic ovarian syndrome).
 Furthermore, Prof Siebert serves as Associated Professor to the Department of Obstetrics and Gynaecology, Tygerberg Academic Hospital.

 Prof Siebert graduated with a MBChB (1990) through the University of Stellenbosch and then proceeded with a fellowship (2002 – 2003) through the Department of Obstetrics & Gynaecology, Fertility Clinic, Tygerberg Hospital.
-Prof Siebert’s fellowship was completed under the guidance of Prof Kruger (founder of Aevitas Fertility Clinic).
-In addion to this, Prof Siebert completed a PhD (2008) - ‘A study of different clinical and biomechanical parameters in polycystic ovary syndrome affecting ovulation induction outcome and fertility potential’, through Stellenbosch University’.
+Prof Siebert’s fellowship to become a fertility specialist was completed under the guidance of Prof Kruger (founder of AevitasFertility Clinic).
+In addition to this, Prof Siebert completed a PhD (2008) - ‘A study of different clinical and biomechanical parameters in polycystic ovary syndrome affecting ovulation induction outcome and fertility potential’, through Stellenbosch University’.

 Prof Siebert is highly involved in academia.
-He lectures MBChB and MMed students; serves as supervisors to MMed students; assists with fellowship training programmes in fertility; as well as, co-organises and presents at several national and international conferences on endoscopic surgery, which includes outreach educational programmes in Africa.
+He lectures MBChB and MMed students; serves as supervisors to MMed students; assists with fellowship training programmes in fertility; as well as, co-organises and presents at several national and international conferences on gynaecologicalendoscopic surgery, which includes outreach educational programmes in Africa.
 Prof Siebert has been a contributor to 44 publications as author or co-author.

 Currently Prof Siebert leads the implementation of ‘The GESEA/Winners Programme’ in South Africa.
 GESEA/Winners is an international accredited (European Academy) education and training programme on endoscopic surgery and is instrumental to South African Gynaecologists becoming accredited endoscopic surgeons.